The Rambler is a Cheaper Version of BOB’s Popular FLEX Jogging Stroller

 And despite the name, it is built for real runners.

-As for similarities, expect the same swivel-locking front wheel with knob-adjusted tracking to refine alignment, mountain-bike suspension with 3-inch clearance, foot-activated rear parking brake, and ability to add an infant car seat adapter.
+As for similarities between the BOB Flex and BOB Rambler, expect the same swivel-locking front wheel with knob-adjusted tracking to refine alignment, mountain-bike suspension with 3-inch clearance, foot-activated rear parking brake, and ability to add an infant car seat adapter.
 The Rambler also offers both the easy, one-hand/one-button recline (to get that kid prone before their eyes even finish closing) and two-step fold, so you can load it back in the trunk without much effort.
 It comes only in black with a two-year warranty.